sp4ce-cowboy/tp/docs/DeveloperGuide.md

 **Details**

-1. The user inputs the command to reset unicash
+1. The user inputs the command to clear all transactions
+2. The input will be parsed by `ClearTransactionsCommandParser` and if the provided input is invalid (i.e. trailing arguments) `ParseException` will be thrown, and the user is prompted to enter the command again with the correct input.
-2. A `ClearTransactionsCommand` object is created with no arguments.
+3. If the input is valid, a `ClearTransactionsCommand` object is created to be executed by `LogicManager`
-3. `LogicManager` will invoke the `execute` method of `ClearTransactionsCommand` which will replace the existing `Model` property with a new `UniCash` object which would contain an empty `TransactionList`.
+4. `LogicManager` will invoke the `execute` method of `ClearTransactionsCommand` which will replace the existing `Model` property with a new `UniCash` object which would contain an empty `TransactionList`.